influxdata/telegraf/plugins/inputs/marklogic/README.md

 # MarkLogic Plugin

-The MarkLogic Telegraf plugin gathers status metrics from one or more host in a MarkLogic Cluster.
+The MarkLogic Telegraf plugin gathers health status metrics from one or more host.

 ### Configuration: